mbukh/SandwiCheck/client/README.md

 #### Ideas:

 -   user authentication back / front
 -   user picture
 -   filter words for sandwich names
 -   halal, kosher - templates for filter
+-   plus-minus for quantity
 -   add additional components of the same type
+-   captcha front-end (registration, forgot password)

 -   rules : only parents can see children data (database rule && api check)
 -   [x] sandwich creation to localStorage to save it after registration / login